yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 determinism.
-While most fault attacks described in the literature assume physical access to the device (and therefore are more relevant in IoT deployments with poor or non-existent physical security), some can be carried out remotely, e.g., as Rowhammer variants.
-In deployments where side-channel attacks and fault injection attacks are a concern, implementation strategies combining both randomness and determinism (for example, as described in
-{{?I-D.mattsson-cfrg-det-sigs-with-noise}}) can be used to avoid the risk of successful extraction of the signing key.
+While most fault attacks described in the literature assume physical access to the device (and therefore are more relevant in IoT deployments with poor or non-existent physical security), some can be carried out remotely {{Poddebniak2017}}, e.g., as Rowhammer {{Kim2014}} variants.
+In deployments where side-channel attacks and fault injection attacks are a concern, implementation strategies combining both randomness and determinism (for example, as described in {{?I-D.mattsson-cfrg-det-sigs-with-noise}}) can be used to avoid the risk of successful extraction of the signing key.

 ### Implementation Details
 {: #detail-neg}